fzh3g/dotfiles/README.md

 ## Introduction ##

-This is a repository with my configuration files of my ArchLinux, following the philosophy of simplicity and humanity.
+This is a repository with my configuration files of my ArchLinux, following the philosophy of simplicity, efficiency and humanity.

 ## Content ##